Pandawan/LivePage/README.md

 # LivePage
-Change your New Tab Page to a beautiful wallpaper and clock
+Change your New Tab Page to a random and beautiful wallpaper with a clock

 ![screenshot](http://i.imgur.com/VK0fCHv.png)